aysha8665/Gevulot_ZK-rollup_scroll-prover/README.md

 # Scroll Prover Integration with Gevulot

-This project demonstrates the integration of the Scroll prover with the Gevulot platform, leveraging the Risc0 zkVM.
-The integration was completed during .
+This project demonstrates the integration of the Scroll prover with the Gevulot platform.
+The integration was completed during ZK Hack Montréal.

 ## Overview

 This repository contains the steps required to build, deploy, and test a Scroll prover on the Gevulot network.
-The prover can be used to generate zero-knowledge proofs on-chain, showcasing the power and flexibility of integrating ZK-rollups with the Gevulot project.
+The prover can be used to generate zero-knowledge proofs on-chain.

 ## Quick Start

 ### Prover Deployment

-- **Prover Hash**: `34948922b107eaa8672b3315c830638fc98ade760780dd2f5d9406a14ef6c10a`
+- **Prover Hash**: `e6d7ba0b6d1ddc7a94b761a3bc8e42cfa2c0368fcd4cba710fde14f366ed447e`
-- **Transaction Hash**: `50a1f17c966020b4f85cab002515f367473127372f8e777be4c4e09487d09cc6`
+- **Transaction Hash**: `09191bfaeda2a4e65cd4e0c5a5067c55b8a2f65e9631b142c168cf00065b10f3`

 ### Example Transaction

 The Scroll prover was successfully deployed and executed on the Gevulot Devnet.
 Below is an example transaction hash:

-- **Transaction Hash**: `3c90fd79ea28803f2d826d23b7c332c1c7be50c95e73fa85472a706ac979784a`
+- **Transaction Hash**: `ebaaf7687f3f9ee62bfa38b83b10637b37645e0ec394a84ef9d54aee38218d35`

 ## Deployment Steps